 The most obvious sign that you could benefit from an integration platform?
 Your developers spend far too much time building integrations, often at the cost of working on your core product.
 This isn't surprising.
 If you're building integrations from scratch, there's simply a lot to do: connecting to third-party applications (which don't always have nice modern APIs!), mapping and transforming data, handling auth, standing up infrastructure to run your integrations, and more.

-How an integration platform can help: An integration platform like Prismatic takes much of the integration burden off of Engineering teams.
-Instead of developers building integrations from scratch, Services teams can assemble integrations in an intuitive integration designer, using pre-built components to handle logic, connectors, auth, and more.
+How an integration platform can help: An integration platform like Prismatic takes much of the integration burden off of engineering teams.
+Instead of developers building integrations from scratch, non-devs can assemble integrations in an intuitive integration designer, using pre-built components to handle logic, connectors, auth, and more.

 If integrations are a blocking factor in how quickly you can onboard new customers – usually because you're waiting for engineering capacity – you should definitely consider an integration platform.

-How an integration platform can help: Rather than waiting for Engineering capacity, your Services team can use an integration platform's low-code designer to build integrations as a natural part of the new customer onboarding process.
+How an integration platform can help: Rather than waiting for engineering capacity, non-devs can use an integration platform's low-code designer to build integrations as a natural part of the new customer onboarding process.
 With Prismatic, they can drop in custom components created by your dev team to handle especially complex or vertical-specific functionality.

 How often do you deploy an integration to a customer only to find out it doesn't work like they expected, or just plain doesn't work?
 That's when you find your team doing costly "rework" to fix or overhaul an integration.